Zoogodô Bogum Malê Rundó: History

 Zoogodô Bogum Malê Rundó was founded either in 1835 or 1858 and formally incorporated in 1937 as the Sociedade Beneficente Fieis de Sao Bartolomeu.
 The location of the terreiro is where Joaquim Jêje, a hero of the Malê revolt of 1835, left a bogum, or chest where the donations could support the movement.
 The term bogum is a combination of the words igbo ("lugar") and gun ("Fon").
 The term originates from the Gun dialect of the Porto Novo, Benin, a dialect of the Fon language that utilizes many elements of Yoruba.
 The terreiro was led by Africans until the death of Mãe de Santo Valentina (Maria Valentina dos Anjos Costa) in 1975; she remained fluent in the Fon language throughout her life.

 Relationship to Zoogodô Bogum Malê Seja Undé

 Zoogodô Bogum Malê Rundó shares a common history with Zoogodô Bogum Malê Seja Undé, also known as the Roça do Ventura, a terreiro in Cachoeira.
 The relationship and lineage of the two terreiros remains unclear.

 Current status

 The land area of the terreiro has changed significantly over time.
 It has lost major parts of its green areas due to a lack of urban planning in Salvador.
-The Bogum community has now unable to collect plants required for worship in the terreiro, and the reduction of green spaces also reduces the privacy of Bogum community.
-It is a problem common to Afro-Brazilian religious centers in Salvador.
+The Bogum community is now unable to collect plants required for worship in the terreiro, and the reduction of green spaces also reduces the privacy of Bogum community.
+This is a problem common to Afro-Brazilian religious centers in Salvador.

 As of 2008, Zoogodô Bogum Malê Rundó has approximately 150 members and is actively adding new members.
 It receives visitors for its festival days; they occur from January first and continue to mid-April.